 And a fat-to-protein ratio of about 39%.

-Below-average protein.
+Near-average protein.
 Below-average fat.
-And above-average carbs when compared to a typical dog food in our overall database.
+And above-average carbs when compared to a typical dog food.

-Purina Moist and Meaty is a plant-based semi-moist product using only a modest amount of beef by-product or chicken as its main sources of animal protein, thus earning the brand 1 star.
+Purina Moist and Meaty is a plant-based semi-moist dog food using a modest amount of beef as its main sources of animal protein, thus earning the brand 1 star.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 The Dog Food Advisor does not test dog food products.